-Retail Marketing
+Retail Marketing Segment

-Our retail marketing and wholesale distribution business segment consists of Sunoco's marketing operations, which sell gasoline and middle distillates at retail and operates convenience stores in 25 states, primarily on the east coast and in the midwest region of the United States.
-The highest concentrations of outlets are located in Connecticut, Florida, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio, Pennsylvania and Virginia.
+Our retail marketing and wholesale distribution business segment consists of the following:

+- Retail marketing operations consist of the sale of gasoline and middle distillates at retail locations and operation of convenience stores in 24 states, primarily on the east coast and in the midwest region of the United States.
+The highest concentrations of outlets are located in Connecticut, Florida, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio, Pennsylvania and Virginia. - Sunoco also engages in the distribution of gasoline (including gasoline blendstocks such as ethanol), distillates, and other petroleum products to wholesalers, retailers and other commercial customers.

-All Other
+All Other Segment

-Segments below the quantitative thresholds are classified as "All Other."
+Segments below the quantitative thresholds are classified as "All other."
 These include the following:

-• We own 100% of the membership interests of Energy Transfer Group, L.L.C. ("ETG"), which owns all of the partnership interests of Energy Transfer Technologies, Ltd. ("ETT").
-ETT provides compression services to customers engaged in the transportation of natural gas, including our other segments.

-- We own all of the outstanding equity interests of a natural gas compression equipment business with operations in Arkansas, California, Colorado, Louisiana, New Mexico, Oklahoma, Pennsylvania and Texas. - We own a 32% limited partner interest in AmeriGas, which is engaged in retail propane marketing.
+- We own 100% of the membership interests of Energy Transfer Group, L.L.C. ("ETG"), which owns all of the partnership interests of Energy Transfer Technologies, Ltd. ("ETT").
+ETT provides compression services to customers engaged in the transportation of natural gas, including our other segments. - We own all of the outstanding equity interests of a natural gas compression equipment business with operations in Arkansas, California, Colorado, Louisiana, New Mexico, Oklahoma, Pennsylvania and Texas. - We own common units in AmeriGas, a publicly traded master limited partnership engaged in retail propane marketing.
 We acquired this interest when we contributed our retail propane operations to AmeriGas in January 2012.
-Our retail propane operations were previously reflected as a separate reportable segment. - Southern Union has operations providing local distribution of natural gas in Missouri and Massachusetts.
-The operations are conducted through the Southern Union's operating divisions: Missouri Gas Energy and New England Gas Company.
-As noted in "Strategic Transactions" above, we recently entered into an agreement to sell these operations. - Sunoco owns an approximate 30% non-operating interest in Philadelphia Energy Solutions ("PES"), a joint venture with The Carlyle Group, L.P. ("The Carlyle Group"), which owns a refinery in Philadelphia.
-Sunoco has a ten-year supply contract for gasoline and diesel produced at the refinery for its retail marketing business.
+As of December 31, 2013, we owned common units representing approximately 24% of AmeriGas' outstanding common units and, following a sale of a portion of these units in a public offering in January 2014, we own 12.9 million AmeriGas common units representing approximately 14% of AmeriGas' outstanding common units. - Southern Union previously had operations providing local distribution of natural gas in Missouri and Massachusetts.
+The operations were conducted through the Southern Union's operating divisions: MGE and NEG.
+Both of these operating divisions were sold in 2013. - Sunoco owns an approximate 33% non-operating interest in PES, a refining joint venture with The Carlyle Group, L.P. ("The Carlyle Group"), which owns a refinery in Philadelphia.
+Sunoco has a supply contract for gasoline and diesel produced at the refinery for its retail marketing business. - We own an investment in Regency related to the Regency common and Class F units received by Southern Union in exchange of its interest in Southern Union Gathering Company, LLC to Regency on April 30, 2013. - We conduct marketing operations in which we market the natural gas that flows through our gathering and intrastate transportation assets, referred to as on-system gas.
+We also attract other customers by marketing volumes of natural gas that do not move through our assets, referred to as off-system gas.
+For both on-system and off-system gas, we purchase natural gas from natural gas producers and other suppliers and sell that natural gas to utilities, industrial consumers, other marketers and pipeline companies, thereby generating gross margins based upon the difference between the purchase and resale prices of natural gas, less the costs of transportation.
+For the off-system gas, we purchase gas or act as an agent for small independent producers that may not have marketing operations.